3.5.3 |

 anafactiveness.

-general phenomenon, the unity of interests and feelings characterized
+phenomenon, the unity of interests and feelings characterized by the

 so typical of solidarity does in the case of anafactive motives